rezziemaven/blog-tutorial-astro/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "My first blog post"
+title: "My First Blog Post"
 pubDate: 2024-06-07
 description: "This is the first post of my new Astro blog."
 author: "Sherezz Grant"